Celine-Guan/Stat-analysis-R/README.md

 ## Script files contained in this analysis:

 1. **EXP1-ABX_Man_Russian.Rmd**
-   Analysis of ABX discrimination of non-native consonnant clusters by Mandarin speakers
+   Analysis of ABX discrimination of non-native consonnant clusters
 2. **EXP2-Identification.Rmd**
-   Analysis of identification of non-native consonnant clusters by Mandarin speakers
+   Analysis of identification of non-native consonnant clusters
 3. **EXP3-transcritpion.Rmd**
-   Analysis of transcription of non-native consonnant clusters in Pinyin by Mandarin speakers
+   Analysis of transcription of non-native consonnant clusters in Pinyin